 La Bonne Crepe – If you've been asking for advice on what to do in Fort Lauderdale, dining on swanky Las Olas Boulevard was surely mentioned.
 Here, you can find dozens of distinctive restaurants, serving a variety of international foods.
 At La Bonne Crepe, you can dine indoors, in classic French ambience, or outdoors while watching the passing people-parade (and the horse-drawn carriages) on Las Olas.
 This restaurant specializes in the cooking style (when it comes to crepes) of France’s Brittany province.
 The menu features 37 types of dinner crepes, 18 dessert crepes and enough brass and candlelight and cozy nooks to make you feel that you really are in Brittany.
 (Try one of the seafood crepes.)

-Flamingo Gardens – Out in the western Fort Lauderdale suburbs, close to the Everglades, Flamingo Gardens is the classic South Florida tourist staple – a wildlife sanctuary with alligators (and plenty of them), exotic birds, bobcats, eagles, otters, panthers and, yes, brilliantly-colored flamingos – along with gardens and native eco-systems, a 1930s pioneer home and museum, and a tram tour through the jungle.
+Flamingo Gardens – Out in the western Fort Lauderdale suburbs, close to the Everglades in Davie, Flamingo Gardens is the classic South Florida tourist staple – a wildlife sanctuary with alligators (and plenty of them), exotic birds, bobcats, eagles, otters, panthers and, yes, brilliantly-colored flamingos – along with gardens and native eco-systems, a 1930s pioneer home and museum, and a tram tour through the jungle.
 There are also wildlife shows highlighting exotic birds and reptiles, and the Tropical Market Place where you can slake your thirst with a smoothie or a tropical drink.

 “Flamingo Gardens is primeval Florida,” said Joe Schellato, a visitor from Monmouth Junction, N.J.
 “The way it is here, is the way it was.
 It’s nice to see there’s still a place like this.”